pub type Surface = RCHandle<SkSurface>;Expand description

 Returns: number of pixel rows

-Sourcepub fn image_info(&mut self) -> ImageInfo
+Sourcepub fn image_info(&self) -> ImageInfo

-pub fn image_info(&mut self) -> ImageInfo
+pub fn image_info(&self) -> ImageInfo

-Returns an ImageInfo
+Returns an ImageInfo describing the surface.

 Sourcepub fn generation_id(&mut self) -> u32